I. DENOMINATION AND SYNONYMY

 III.GENERAL APPEARANCE AND CHARACTER

-1. Description of the set (general characteristics): Dog of medium size, eumetric, with a straight profile.
+Medium-sized dog, eumetric, with a straight profile.
 Rustic in appearance and well proportioned.
 It is a mesomorph whose trunk is longer than its height at the withers.
 Females generally longer than males.
-Solid head, square in appearance and broad skull.
-The upper lips cover the lower ones.
-Black mucous membranes.
-Strong teeth, wide set and well set.
-Brown eyes, of medium size.
+Solid head, square in appearance and wide skull.
+The upper lips cover the lower ones. mucous membranes black.
+Strong, wide-set, well-fitted teeth.
+Brown eyes, medium size.
 High set ears.
-Cylindrical neck, strongly muscled and covered by thick, detached and elastic skin.
+Cylindrical neck, strongly muscled and covered by thick, loose and elastic skin.
 With not excessive double chin.
 High tail implantation.
-Wide chest and great thoracic width.
-Belly moderately gathered.
-Perfectly plumbed forelimbs, with broad and strong bones and pronounced angulations that guarantee good cushioning and a long trot.
-Cat’s foot.
-Powerful and muscular hindquarters, with medium angles and correct poise, with a climbing shoe slightly longer than the previous one.
-Elastic and thick skin.
-Short hair, without undercoat, which has a certain roughness.
-Brindle, tawny and black cape.
-Generally black mask.
+Wide chest and great thoracic breadth.
+Moderately tucked belly.
+Perfectly plumb forelimbs, with wide and strong bones and pronounced angulations that guarantee good cushioning and a long trot.
+Cat foot.
+Powerful and muscular hind limbs, with medium angulations and correct poise, with a cat’s foot slightly longer than the previous one.
+Elastic and thick leather.
+Short hair, without undercoat, which presents some roughness.
+Brindle, fawn and black coat.
+Usually black mask.

-2. Character and aptitude: His appearance is of extraordinary power.
+2. Character and aptitude: Its appearance is of extraordinary power.
 Severe look.
-Specially equipped for the function of guard and defense and for the driving of cattle.
-Of firm temperament.
-Skillful fighter, a tendency that shows by atavism.
-Low, deep barking.
+Specially equipped for guard and defense functions and for driving cattle.
+Firm temperament.
+Skilled fighter, tendency that shows by atavism.
+Low and deep barking.
 He is noble and meek in family and distrustful of strangers.
 In the past it was frequently used as a fighting dog.

 IV.
 EXTERNAL MORPHOLOGY